 current value.
 Use the command FREE

-to release the memory associated with each ITEM
+to release the memory associated with each ITEM.
+If

 is created.
 Note that when defining a vector variable, the